-The NLA promotes and provides accreditation because we believe it is the best way for us to prove, as landlords, that we can self regulate.
-If we are aware of legislation and our responsibilities and have a way of demonstrating this (NLA Accreditation) we can prove that we do not require further legislation.
-To demonstrate your accredited status you can use the NLA Accredited Logo.
-This is available by contacting firstname.lastname@example.org
+The NLA promotes and provides accreditation because we believe it's the best way for us to prove landlords can self-regulate.
+By demonstrating awareness of our responsibilities and legislation, we can prove that we do not require further legislation in the private rented sector.

-Is NLA accreditation recognised by my local authority?
+Is NLA Accreditation recognised by my local authority?

 Can I have more than one CPD log on the library?

-Membership to the library is for one person and therefore the CPD log can only be used to record one person's activity.
-Whilst the library is also used as a reference tool and more than one person may access it for this, for the purposes of NLA accreditation the CPD log can only record one person's accreditation details.
+The CPD log can only be used to record one person's activity.
+Whilst the library is also used as a reference tool and more than one person may access it for this, for the purposes of NLA Accreditation the CPD log can only record one person's accreditation details.

 Multiple Account Control

 Your linked accounts can also become accredited with us!
 If your membership level with us is either Family or Business, then you can create additional membership accounts at no additional cost.